jaywalnut310/Vector-Quantized-Autoencoders/README.md

 ## WMT14-ENDE (Distilled Data)
 I got 24.9 BLEU score.
-It's quite not bad, but still worse than the paper's result.
+It's quite not that bad, but still worse than the paper's result.

 I trained with configurations as below:
 * 4 V100 GPUs